 Jesus at the right hand of the father >> He is

-principle book of the entire Bible, suggesting that this is the most important
+principle book of all Scripture, suggesting that this is the most important verse

-salvation.
-Although Jesus said, “It is finished” on the cross, yet there
+that it deserves.
+Although Jesus said, “It is finished” on the cross, yet

 so sure a thing that the whole future creation depended on it.
 Imagine Jesus